vmintf/WsFFN/README.md

 [![Downloads](https://static.pepy.tech/badge/wsffn)](https://pepy.tech/project/wsffn)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-> Note
+> Note:
 > Now this project has been released on PyPI.
-You can install it with `pip install wsffn`.
+You can install it with `pip install wsffn --pre`.
 > Warning: This is a alpha version.
 Please report any issues you encounter.
 > Feedback and contributions welcome!